prio-data/views_pipeline/documentation/pipeline_documentation.md

     Typically, a *run* occurs once a month.
 However, additional runs may be performed within a month if corrections or calibrations are necessary to meet the quality standards expected of a VIEWS system.

     As runs are relatively infrequent events, each run is assigned a *meaningful* name following established conventions.
-The name format is as follows: `target_generation_monthid_iteration`.
+The name format is as follows: `modelset_generation_monthid_iteration`.
 For example:`fatalities_003_413_a`.

     In this example, the run includes all deployed models targeting fatalities, belonging to the third generation of VIEWS *fatality* models.
 The run corresponds to month number 413 using the standard VIEWS month ID format.
 The trailing *a* signifies that this is the first run created this month; subsequent runs would be denoted with *b*, *c*, and so on, indicating the order of execution within the given target, generation, and month.